klerk-framework/website/src/pages/index.md

   second on a fairly low-end server.
 There are plans to make Klerk run on multiple instances which will ensure high-availability and scaling.

-* Klerk is not designed to handle many thousands of commands per second, but it can sustain over 100 commands per second.
+* Klerk is not designed to handle many thousands of commands (mutations) per second, but it can sustain over 100 commands per second.

 * Klerk processes all data at startup, among other things to make sure the configuration (your code) is compatible with all data.
 As a consequence, the upstart time may be noticeable if you have many millions of entities in the system.